Welcome to today's edition of the Rush 24-7 podcast.

 The governor said something about it, but Ben Nelson says he never asked for it.

-And now Blanche Lincoln says that the uh the cornhusker bribe that Nebraska was given should be deleted.
+And now Blanche Lincoln says that the Cornhusker bribe that Nebraska was given should be deleted.

-Blanche Lincoln, Senator from Arkansas, says, and we shouldn't have done it.
+Blanche Lincoln, senator from Arkansas, says, hey, we shouldn't have done it.

-And it that that she had a political deal that benefits Nebraska and may have clinched, may have clinched a lawmaker's support for the legislation should be removed from the bill.
+She said a political deal that benefits Nebraska and may have clinched, may have clinched lawmakers' support for the legislation should be removed from the bill.

 She said the people of Arkansas did not send me to Washington to be a horse trader.

-Why it is she's simply now trying to revert to populism and uh save her own skin so that she doesn't become the next Chris Dodd or helmet head Dorgan and be asked to quit.
+Is she simply now trying to revert to populism and save her own skin so that she doesn't become the next Chris Dodd or helmet head Dorgan and be asked to quit?

-And speaking of that, you know, folks, this this this Chris Dodd especially.
+And speaking of that, you know, folks, this Chris Dodd, especially, Dorgan shocked him.

 Dorgan was a genuine surprise.

-I don't think that anybody knew that Dorgan resignation was coming.
+I don't think that anybody knew that Dorgan's resignation was coming.

-Uh, but somebody, somebody, somebody had to go to Chris Dodd and say you're out of here.
+But somebody, somebody, somebody had to go to Chris Dodd and say, you're out of here.

 This is the power.

-I mean, this guy, Dodd is uh a financial regulation reform bill that is just outrageous that he wrote uh and it's gonna police Wall Street like it's never been policed before.
+I mean, this guy, Dodd, is a financial regulation reform bill that is just outrageous, that he wrote, and it's going to police Wall Street like it's never been policed before.

 It's power.

-Fannie Mae Freddie Mack, he's involved in that, along with Barney Frank.
+Fannie Mae Freddie Mac, he's involved in that, along with Barney Frank.

 To get this kind of power has been his aspiration since getting in the Senate.